History of research into the origin of life: Oparin: Primordial soup hypothesis

-Bernal suggested that evolution commenced between stages 1 and 2.
-Bernal regarded the third stage, in which biological reactions were incorporated behind a cell's boundary, as the most difficult.
-Modern work on the way that cell membranes self-assemble, and the work on micropores in various substrates, may be a key step towards understanding the development of independent free-living cells.
+He proposed that evolution began between stages 1 and 2, considering the third stage—when biological reactions became enclosed within a cellular boundary—the most challenging to achieve.
+Modern work on the way that cell membranes self-assemble and work on micropores in various substrates may be a key step towards understanding the development of independent free-living cells.

 Miller–Urey experiment

 In 1952, Stanley Miller and Harold Urey performed an experiment that demonstrated how organic molecules could have spontaneously formed from inorganic precursors under conditions like those posited by the Oparin-Haldane hypothesis.
 The Miller–Urey experiment used a highly reducing mixture of gases—methane, ammonia, and hydrogen, as well as water vapor—to form simple organic monomers such as amino acids.
 The mixture of gases was cycled through an apparatus that delivered electrical sparks to the mixture.
 After one week, it was found that about 10% to 15% of the carbon in the system was then in the form of a racemic mixture of organic compounds, including amino acids, which are the building blocks of proteins.
 This provided direct experimental support for the second point of the "soup" theory, and it is around the remaining two points of the theory that much of the debate centers.
 A 2011 reanalysis of the saved vials has uncovered more biochemicals than originally discovered in the 1950s, including 23 amino acids, not just five.

 2020 studies suggest that the primeval atmosphere of the Earth was much different than the conditions used in the Miller-Urey studies.